tewhatuora/api-standards/docs/api-development/01-Synchronous APIs/09-Headers.md

 **<span class="smallcaps">SHOULD</span>**

-When using Cache-Control you should include an Expires header in the response for backward compatibility.
+<ApiStandard id="HNZAS_SHOULD_INCLUDE_EXPIRES_WITH_CACHE_CONTROL" type="SHOULD" toolTip="When using Cache-Control, you SHOULD include an Expires header in the response for backward compatibility.">When using Cache-Control you **SHOULD** include an Expires header in the response for backward compatibility.</ApiStandard>

 ### ETag (Entity Tag)